FIRSTdotorg/VulnOptiCON/program.md

 This year, we’re adding a day (aptly named Day 1, on 23 September) to more broadly cover All the (Vulnerability) Things.
 The expanded scope of Day 1 will provide a forum for the European vulnerability community to network and discuss vulnerability management, the anticipated AI vulnpocalypse, the realities of building a VDP, legal and policy considerations, and more.

 All times are Luxembourg local, that is, Central European Summer Time (CEST, UTC+2).

-Program is stil subject to change!
+Reminder!
+Day 1 is in a different location than Days 2 and 3.

 Jump to: [Day 1](#day-1) (23 September), [Day 2](#day-2) (24 September), [Day 3](#day-3) (25 September)
 <br>